marskingdom9/marskingdom9/README.md

 Phone Number > (425) 435 9740

-⚡ Fun fact: I was born in Hong Kong
+⚡ Fun fact: I was born in Hong Kong despite having roots from India.

 <!--
 **marskingdom9/marskingdom9** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.